 After five years of controversy and skepticism, electric-car maker Tesla finally rolled out production-ready models of its Class 8 battery-electric Semi tractor.
-Yet many questions still remain.
+Yet many questions still remain about the new electric 18-wheeler as trucking prepares to move a away from diesel engines in the coming years.

 At the Semi’s 2017 unveiling, Musk indicated it would go into production sometime in 2019.
 Various delays and extensions on that production date led to speculation in the trucking industry that Tesla had over-promised on the Semi’s capabilities, eventually leading to skepticism that the truck would ever see the light of day, much less enter into private fleet operations.